Aortic valve stenosis

 Aortic valve stenosis is a thickening and narrowing of the valve between the heart's main pumping chamber and the body's main artery, called the aorta.
 The narrowing creates a smaller opening for blood to pass through.
 This reduces or blocks blood flow from the heart to the rest of the body.
 Typically the aortic valve has three cusps, called a tricuspid aortic valve.
 But some people are born with an aortic valve that has two cusps, a condition called bicuspid aortic valve.

-To understand the causes of aortic valve stenosis, it may be helpful to know how the heart and heart valves typically work.
+To understand the causes of aortic valve stenosis, it may help to know how the heart and heart valves typically work.

-The heart has four valves that keep blood flowing in the correct direction:
+The heart has four valves that keep blood flowing in the correct way:

-Each valve has flaps (cusps or leaflets) that open and close once during each heartbeat.
+Each valve has flaps, also called cusps, that open and close once during each heartbeat.
 Sometimes, the valves don't open or close properly.
 If a valve doesn't fully open or close, blood flow is reduced or blocked.

-When the aortic valve opening is narrowed, the heart must work harder to pump enough blood into the aorta and to the rest of the body.
-The extra work of the heart can cause the left ventricle to thicken and enlarge.
-Eventually the strain can cause a weakened heart muscle and can ultimately lead to heart failure and other serious problems.
+When the aortic valve opening is narrowed, the heart must work harder to pump enough blood to the body.
+The extra work can cause the lower left heart chamber to get thick.
+Eventually the heart may become weak.

 Aortic valve stenosis causes include:

-• Congenital heart defect.
-Some children are born with an aortic valve that has only two cusps (bicuspid aortic valve) instead of three (tricuspid aortic valve).
-Rarely, an aortic valve may have one (unicuspid) or four (quadricuspid) cusps.
+• Heart condition present at birth, called a congenital heart defect.
+Some children are born with an aortic valve that has only two cusps instead of the usual three.
+If there are only two cusps, it's called a bicuspid aortic valve.
+Rarely, an aortic valve may have one or four cusps.

 • Rheumatic fever.
 This complication of untreated strep throat can damage the heart valves.
 It may cause scar tissue to form on the aortic valve.
-Scar tissue can narrow the aortic valve opening or create a rough surface on which calcium deposits can collect.
+Scar tissue can narrow the aortic valve opening.
+It also may make a rough surface on which calcium deposits can collect.

 Risk factors